xiaopv/xiaopv.github.io/_teaching/2025-spring-mat351.md

 ## Homework

+ * Mar.
+4
+   * We will cover Theorem 64, 65, Problem 66 and 67 on Thursday
+   * Complete Problem 68 to Theorem 71.

  * Feb.
 27
    * Complete Corollary 61 to Problem 67.
    * Office hours on March 6 will be rescheduled to March 3, 9:30am - 10:30am